DHS Career Development Grant Recipients

-Hasan Shahid: Hasan was awarded a Maritime Systems Master's Degree Fellowship following the completion of his Bachelor's of Engineering in Electrical Engineering from Stevens Institute of Technology in May 2014.
-Hasan is an alumni of the CSR's 2011 Summer Research Institute and is currently serving as a team leader for the 2014 Summer Research Institute's Technology Integration and Synergies research team.
+Hasan Shahid: Hasan was awarded a Maritime Systems Master's Degree Fellowship following the completion of his undergraduate degree in Electrical Engineering from Stevens Institute of Technology in May 2014.
+Hasan was a participant in the CSR's 2011 Summer Research Institute and served as a team leader for the 2014 Summer Research Institute's Technology Integration and Synergies research team.
 His research interests include secure wireless information systems.

-Nicholas Haliscak: Nick Haliscak was awarded a DHS-funded Maritime Systems Master's Degree Fellowship at Stevens Institute of Technology to begin his studies in January 2014.
-Nick's research interests include unmanned systems with an emphasis on programming.
-He was a summer intern at Oak Ridge National Laboratories, updating hardware and software for a Portable Environmental Monitoring System, during the summer of 2013.
+Nicholas Haliscak: Nicholas was awarded a DHS-funded Maritime Systems Master's Degree Fellowship at Stevens Institute of Technology to begin his studies in January 2014.
+Nicholas' research interests include unmanned systems with an emphasis on programming.
+He was a DHS HS-STEM summer intern at Oak Ridge National Laboratories, where he updated hardware and software for a Portable Environmental Monitoring System, during the summer of 2013.
 Nick's research background includes experience in the areas of Unmanned Aerial Vehicles and Robotics.
 Haliscak received his bachelor's in Mechanical Engineering at Texas A&M University- Kingsville, with a minor in Mathematics and Homeland Security.
 During the summer of 2014, Nicholas participated as a team member on the Summer Research Institute Maritime Scenario Development team.

 2011 DHS CDG Award

 Christopher Polacco: Chris was awarded a Maritime Systems Master's Degree Fellowship during the summer of 2013.
 Chris graduated from Stevens Institute of Technology in May 2013, with a degree in Chemical Engineering.
-Chris is currently serving as the team leader for the CSR 2014 Summer Research Institute Maritime Scenario Development team, where he and his teammates collaborated with Homeland Security practitioners to develop maritime incident scenarios for use by local, municipal, state and federal emergency responders in training and preparedness exercises.
+Chris served as the team leader for the CSR 2014 Summer Research Institute Maritime Scenario Development team, where he and his teammates collaborated with Homeland Security practitioners to develop maritime incident scenarios for use by local, municipal, state and federal emergency responders in training and preparedness exercises.

 Grace Python: Grace Python completed her DHS-funded Maritime Systems Fellowship in December 2013.
-Prior to her completing her graduate degree in Maritime Systems at Stevens Institute of Technology, Grace completed a Master's Thesis entitled Decision Making Guidelines to Enhance Port Resilience to Flood Events.
+Prior to her completing her degree in Maritime Systems at Stevens Institute of Technology, Grace completed a Master's Thesis entitled Decision Making Guidelines to Enhance Port Resilience to Flood Events.
 Grace is currently employed by Analytic Services Inc, within the Analyst Development Program.
-Prior to joining Analytic Services, Grace was employed as a Research Associate within the Center for Decision Technologies at Stevens Institute of Technology, where she has continued to conduct research in decision support frameworks for the U.S. Coast Guard and related Port partners.
+Prior to joining Analytic Services, Grace was employed as a Research Associate within the Center for Decision Technologies at Stevens Institute of Technology, where she conducted research on decision support frameworks for the U.S. Coast Guard and related Port partners.

 During the summer of 2013, Grace participated in a ten week internship with the U.S. Coast Guard Atlantic Area Operations Analysis Division in Portsmouth, VA, where she conducted risk assessments and data analysis for determining optimal solutions for the deployment of Coast Guard assets. (e.g. vessels, personnel, technologies, etc.) At the completion of her internship, VADM Parker presented her with the Atlantic Area Command coin and the USCG Commitment to Excellence Award.